 Downtown Minneapolis and St. Paul and Uptown Minneapolis are very hip and eclectic with all types of restaurants and bars and interesting food.
 After a night of drinking, we’d go back to the Uptown café in the morning for loaded bloody Mary’s and greasy food.
 There are bookstores and clothing and makeup stores.
 There is a lingering discussion we need to have alone tonight despite all the people.
 Jack finishes his dish, gets up to join a few friends across the bar, and we find ourselves alone at the table.

 I light a cigarette and take the first drag deep and slow, then blow it out up in the air, delaying this conversation.
-I then look at him sideways expressionless, my elbow resting on the table, with the cigarette tipped up toward the ceiling between my fingers, the smoke rising up and away.
+I look at him sideways expressionless, my elbow resting on the table, with the cigarette tipped up toward the ceiling between my fingers, the smoke rising up and away.
 There’s a picture of my grandma in a chair in their living room looking exactly like this.
 I learned this move from her.
 I wish I could ride its smoky wave right up and out of here.

 “So, this trip to Guatemala; when are you leaving?” he asks.